zeruhur/plerion/_five_galaxies/en/02_the_charted_space.md

 **Description:** The Milky Way Galaxy is a majestic spiral galaxy with a prominent central bulge, surrounded by sprawling arms of stars, gas, and dust.
 It is home to a vast array of celestial objects, including star clusters, nebulae, and countless star systems.

--   **Notable Systems:**
+-   **Notable Systems & Clusters:**
-    -   **System 1:** Praovin - The home system of the Union of Praovin
+    -   **Praovin:** the home system of the Union of Praovin
-    -   **System 2:** Sol - The home system of the Conglomerate of So, containing various habitable and resource-rich planets.
+    -   **Sol:** the home system of the Conglomerate of So, containing various habitable and resource-rich planets.
-    -   **System 3:** Warshaa - Another notable system hosting a diverse range of planets and celestial bodies, including gas giants and potentially habitable moons.
+    -   **Warshaa:** another notable system hosting a diverse range of planets and celestial bodies, including gas giants and potentially habitable moons.
 -   **Exploration and Mapping Efforts:** The Milky Way Galaxy has been extensively explored and mapped by various species, including Humans, Lynem, Che-esune, Tesu, Wrulisu, and Hetsu.
 Numerous expeditions and scientific missions have aimed to chart star systems, study celestial phenomena, and uncover the galaxy’s secrets.
 -   **Distinctive Traits:** The Milky Way Galaxy is renowned for its majestic spiral structure, with grand spiral arms that wrap around a central bulge.
 It contains a diverse range of star types, planetary systems, and stellar nurseries, fostering the birth and evolution of countless civilizations.
 -   **Dominant Species:** The major species that inhabit the Milky Way Galaxy are the Lynem and the Tesu.
 Humans are also present but are considered a minor species in this region.